Article 3. General University Information

 To learn more about the Student Leave of Absence (LOA) rule, read Appendix B.

 TAMIU offers an online directory with useful information that provides phone numbers, emails and office location.
-A printable directory with all phone numbers is also available.
-Please visit http://www.tamiu.edu/directory for this information or call 956.326.2001.
+Please visit https://www.tamiu.edu/directory for this information or call 956.326.2001.

-EthicsPoint reports are forwarded to the appropriate TAMIU official for action.
-If you have questions about EthicsPoint, please contact the Office of Compliance at 956-326-2855.
+If you have questions about EthicsPoint, please contact the Compliance Office at ext.
+2855.

 Persons interested in engaging in solicitation which may result in a sale or donation, on the TAMIU campus, whether the solicitation is personal, printed or electronic, must first receive permission from the Office of Community Relations and Special Events.
 It is a violation for any person to solicit or sell to students without prior approval, as outlined by this section.

 Additionally, students and student groups who wish to engage in external fundraising must also follow rules established by the Division of Institutional Advancement.
 Upon submission of the completed forms, the Office of the Vice President for Institutional Advancement will render a decision on the request.
+A Request to Seek External Funds form may be found inside of Presence.
 Students who do not abide by the outlined process are subject to disciplinary action through the established conduct policies and procedures.
-The full solicitation policy is published in the TAMIU Standard Administrative Procedure (SAP) 21.99.09.L1.01
+The full solicitation policy is published in the TAMIU Standard Administrative Procedure (SAP) 21.99.09.L1.01.

 Students are expected to comply with all applicable parking, traffic, and transportation laws, as well as System and University policies, rules, regulations, and procedures which are enforced 24 hours a day by the University Police.
 Parking permits are only required for designated reserved parking lots and spaces.